 Anderson University South Carolina Graduation Rates for Full-Time Students

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Anderson University South Carolina.

 Out of the 2,826 undergraduate students at Anderson University South Carolina, 665 (about 24%) are considered first-time/full-time degree seekers.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Anderson University South Carolina about graduation rates for other more appropriate groups of students.

 While Anderson University South Carolina performs above average when it comes to the 43.1% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 48.9% ranks it similar to the average college.

-Based on the caliber of first-time/full-time students that attend Anderson University South Carolina we would have expected an overall graduation rate of 55.0%.
-This is on par with the actual rate at which the college graduates students and suggests that Anderson University South Carolina is performing on average when the previous academic achievement of students is factored in.
+Based on the caliber of first-time/full-time students that attend Anderson University South Carolina we would expect an overall graduation rate of 56.7%.
+However, students are graduating at a rate that is 7.8% lower than that.
+Therefore, Anderson University South Carolina is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.

 51.1% of students at Anderson University South Carolina failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.